Oopsilon/Mini-Oops/README.md

    * Support for Open Watcom is desirable but not yet available.
 If Open Watcom adds C++11 ranged loops and the `auto` deducing type, it should work.
  * The Fast Lexical Analyser FLEX is required for building.
- * The VM/F consolidation is build with Nightly, a build script which prepares the build and then invokes CMake to build the consolidation.
+ * The QS/L Distribution is built with Nightly, a build script which prepares the build and then invokes CMake to build the consolidation.
 It is documented in [Nightly](Doc/Nightly.md).